jamessch16/CMPUT291_Assignment3/README.txt

 CMPUT 291 Assignment 3

 SQL code was modified from CMPUT 291 Assignment 2 v3 solutions.
 The Python framework was written by group members.
-Tasks 1 and 4 by James Schaefer-Pham
-Tasks 2 and 3 by Aniket Mishra

 Github repo: https://github.com/jamessch16/CMPUT291_Assignment3